denysiuk99/onshop/README.md

-## OnShop
+## DenSH

-OnShop is an internal shopping tool with real time inventory counts and a tracking system.
+DenSH is an internal shopping tool with real time inventory counts and a tracking system.
 The user will be able to purchase or rent an item when available.

-Extend Later